luciusmagn/maturita_2020/web/index.md

 all the important websites are on the left side.
 So far, we got __Pebbles__ which contains a automatically generated index of packages (aka pebbles) of the __Pebble__ manager and Home for this page.
-There is also a few hidden pages.
+There is also a few hidden pages (read failures).
 Try to find them!
 Or don't.

 ## Programming languages
 Over the years, I have played with many programming languages,